-Although it seems a bit dated by now (late 2015, as I write this), Full House (2004) still has much to enjoy, mainly the sparkling beauty of a young Song Hye Kyo (Autumn In My Heart, Worlds Within, and her best K-drama That Winter The Wind Blows), one of Korea's prime actresses for over fifteen years, and the cute energy and spunk of a young Rain (I'm A Cyborg, But That's Okay, A Love To Kill) in one of his first acting roles (so much for producers who told him he wasn't attractive enough to act unless he got double eyelid surgery first, which he refused to do).
-He persisted with his desire to act (he already was a fine singer and dancer) and this drama was really his first big break; it also brought in rather monstrous ratings, starting around 25% and averaging over 40% by the last episodes.
+Although it seems a bit dated by now, Full House (2004) still has much to enjoy, mainly the sparkling beauty of a young Song Hye Kyo (Autumn In My Heart, Worlds Within, That Winter The Wind Blows and Descendants Of The Sun, one of Korea's prime actresses for many years, and the cute energy and spunk of a young Rain (I'm A Cyborg, But That's Okay, A Love To Kill) in one of his first acting roles (so much for producers who told him he wasn't attractive enough to act unless he got double eyelid surgery first, which he refused to do).
+He persisted with his desire to act (he already was a fine singer and dancer) and this drama was really his first big break that helped to make him a star; it also brought in rather monstrous ratings, starting around 25% and averaging over 40% by the last episodes.
 That's practically unheard of today.
 I'm glad Rain didn't listen to the naysayers!

 Ji Eun Han (Song Hye Kyo), is an aspiring novelist and scriptwriter, and she lives in a house called "Full House", built by her late father and gifted to her at his death; she has trouble making ends meet on this expensive, big house and one senses she's been living on an inheritance that won't last forever: eventually she is going to have to be published and experience financial success, instead of simply boasting that people on the internet like her stories.
 Will she ever be able to do it?